uio-bmi/immuneML/docs/source/developer_docs/caching.rst

 The :code:`CacheHandler.memo_by_params` method does the following:

-- Using the caching parameters, a unique cache key (random string) is created.
+- Using the caching parameters, a unique cache key (string) is created.
 - CacheHandler checks if there already exists a previously computed result that is associated with this key.
 - If the result exists, the result is returned without (re)computing the method.
 - If the result does not exist, the method is computed, its result is stored using the cache key, and the result is returned.

-The :code:`lambda` function call simply calls the method to be cached, using any required parameters.
+The :code:`lambda` function call simply calls the method whose results will be cached, using any required parameters.
 The :code:`cache_params` represent the unique, immutable parameters used to compute the cache key.
 It should have the following properties: